jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 ### The Interpreter (COMMAND.COM)

-**COMMAND.COM** is intended to be a unified DOS/BASIC command interpreter that eliminates the need for a special "batch language," "environment variables," etc.
+**COMMAND.COM** is intended to be a unified DOS/BASIC command interpreter that eliminates the need for a special "batch language", "environment variables", etc.

 There's no hard-coded support for an **AUTOEXEC.BAT**, but it's easily